Skip to Content

 • Stir in the vegetable broth and add the bay leaf.
 Bring the pot to a boil over medium heat.
 Cover and simmer for 20-25 minutes.

 • Remove the pot from heat.
 Use an immersion blender to puree until smooth.
-You can also transfer the mixture to a blender if you prefer.

 • Add the coconut milk and whisk to combine.